MiCode/MiBridge/README.md

 [简体中文](./README_zh.md)

 ## Our Purpose
-All for users, let users get the best experience!
+All for users, make users getting the best experience!
 ## Introduction
 Xiaomi Application Accelerator (MiSpeed) provides developers with the interface to apply for system resources,<br>
 which can improve the performance of developers in key application scenarios and enhance the user experience.